Carrollwood Q1 2026 Pulse: The Office Recovery Picks Up on Dale Mabry

 The quarter Dale Mabry got real

-On February 5, 2026, the Tampa Bay Rays' Dale Mabry ballpark renderings hit publication — the first publicly available look at a proposed 31,000-seat domed stadium on the Hillsborough Community College campus, about three miles south of Carrollwood.
+On February 5, 2026, the Tampa Bay Rays' Dale Mabry ballpark renderings hit publication — the first publicly available look at a proposed 31,000-seat domed stadium on the Hillsborough Community College campus, about six miles south of Carrollwood.
 That was the Q1 event a lot of Northwest Tampa landlords had been waiting on.
 It wasn't the only one.
-BayCare closed a $10.5M deal for the old Barnes & Noble on N Dale Mabry, and the 1 North Dale Mabry office tower — acquired in November — entered the visible part of a $4M upgrade program.
+BayCare started converting the old Barnes & Noble it owns on N Dale Mabry, and the 1 North Dale Mabry office tower — down in Westshore, not Carrollwood proper, but the same corridor's southern anchor — entered the visible part of a $4M upgrade program after being acquired in November.

 Quick answer: Q1 2026 was the quarter Northwest Tampa's demand-side story stopped being speculative.
 The Rays renderings dropped February 5.
-BayCare's Barnes & Noble deal closed.
+BayCare's Barnes & Noble build-out began.
 1 N Dale Mabry's upgrade program entered execution.
-Carrollwood's Q1 rent reality in 33618 and 33624 stayed steady — but the corridor's 2027 story got real.
+Carrollwood's Q1 rent index softened in both 33618 and 33624 — but the corridor's 2027 story got real.

 What did Carrollwood rents actually do in Q1 2026?

-Steady, not exciting.
-Tampa metro multifamily had a rough first quarter — apartment vacancy hit 10.7% and the average effective rent slipped to $1,768, both record-poor numbers covered in our Tampa March 2026 rental market update.
+Softer than steady, once you look at the index.
+Zillow's blended rent index for 33618 sat near $1,577 in March, down about 1.8% year over year; 33624 came in near $1,651, down 2.9%.
+That's an all-home index — apartments and condos in with the houses — so it runs well below what a three-bedroom actually rents for here.
+Read it as a trend line, not as your ask.
+And the trend line was down.
+The metro backdrop was worse: apartment vacancy hit 10.7% and average effective rent slipped to $1,768, both record-poor numbers covered in our Tampa March 2026 rental market update.
 But Carrollwood is single-family heavy.
 The apartment glut sat downtown and in Pasco.
 Carrollwood tracked the single-family side, where the Hillsborough–Pinellas combined median ran around $2,600 with single-family up about 4% year over year.

 In 33618 and 33624 specifically, three-bedroom single-family rents ran in the low- to mid-$2,000s across Q1.
 Original Carrollwood and the Lake Carroll pockets sat at the lower end of that range; Carrollwood Village in 33624 — master-planned, larger lots, the families-with-school-age-kids pool — anchored the upper end.
 Time-on-market was the part landlords actually felt.
 Tampa metro single-family listings averaged 47 days on market in March, up roughly 17 days from a year earlier.
 Carrollwood tracked the metro.
 If you had a renewal coming up in May, the math said hold the tenant.
 For the longer 2025 setup that fed this quarter, see our Carrollwood 2025 year-in-review.